Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-04-12-Mark_down_tutorial.md

 If you do tutorials, please linke to <a href = "http://www.markdowntutorial.com/"> this markdown tutorial site.</a>

+**I recommend you the best way to use markdown in Github**

+That is [StackEdit site](https://stackedit.io/), this site explain to you almost things related to use mark down

 # Reference

  [github page explaining basic](https://help.github.com/articles/basic-writing-and-formatting-syntax/)